Skip to main content

 Supported Python Versions

-We follow the Python Version Support Policy used by Google Cloud Libraries for Python.
-Changes in supported Python versions will be considered a minor change, and will be listed in the release notes.
+Follows the Python Version Support Policy used by Google Cloud Libraries for Python.
+Changes in supported Python versions are treated as minor changes and listed in the release notes.

-This project aims for a minimum monthly release cadence.
+This project targets a minimum monthly release cadence.
 If no new features or fixes have been added, a new PATCH version with the latest dependencies is released.

 Contributing